Skip to contents

 what = test_inputs(c("numeric", "raw")))

-#> Fuzzing 3 functions on 8 inputs
+#> Fuzzing 3 functions with 9 inputs (using 2 daemons)

-#> Functions will be searched in the global namespace as 'package' was not specified
+#> Functions will be searched in the global namespace as `package` was not specified

 summary(res)

-#> Fuzzed 3 functions on 8 inputs:
+#> Fuzzed 3 functions on 9 inputs:

 #>